Maria-Florina Balcan: Career and research

 After working as a postdoctoral researcher at Microsoft Research New England, she was appointed assistant professor in the Georgia Institute of Technology College of Computing in 2009.
-She returned to Carnegie Mellon as a tenured faculty member in 2014.
+She returned to Carnegie Mellon as a faculty member in 2014, receiving tenure in 2016.

 Balcan served as program committee co-chair for three major machine learning conferences, including COLT 2014, the International Conference on Machine Learning (ICML) 2016, and the Conference on Neural Information Processing Systems (NeurIPS) 2020.
-She is the general chair for ICML 2021.
+She was the general chair for ICML 2021.